Decades of River Mismanagement Responsible for Current Flooding. – ICMSA.

-The current flooding of houses in rural and urban areas and farmland should come as no surprise to anyone and is as a result of decades of mismanagement of our river systems and it is totally unacceptable that families have to endure such mental and financial hardship according to Mr. John Comer, President of ICMSA as a result of state mismanagement and the fact that too many bodies have authority over rivers but nobody wants to take responsibility and deal with the problems.
+The current flooding of houses, farm yards and farmland should come as no surprise to anyone and is as a result of decades of mismanagement of our river systems and it is totally unacceptable that families have to endure such mental and financial hardship according to Mr. Pat McCormack, President of ICMSA as a result of state mismanagement and the fact that too many bodies have authority over rivers but nobody wants to take responsibility and deal with the problems.
 These are the facts and the pace of dealing with these problems is simply too slow and it would appear that the needs of the people affected is well down the priority list of policymakers at national and EU level.

-ICMSA, Mr. Comer said, has called repeatedly for the establishment of a National Waterways Authority whose sole role would be the management of Irish rivers from all perspectives but with flood prevention the number one priority.
+In the long term, ICMSA, Mr. McCormack said, has called repeatedly for the establishment of a National Waterways Authority whose sole role would be the management of Irish rivers from all perspectives but with flood prevention the number one priority.
 Such a body would also have complete responsibility for the river system and we would eliminate the current position of different agencies having different management roles over rivers and ordinary families being caught in the cross fire.
 People should be under no illusions that the events of the past week will be repeated again on a regular basis unless proper management of our river system from a flooding perspective is prioritised.
-Quite clearly at present, this is not a priority and one only has to look at the environmental restrictions being imposed at national and EU level to justify this statement.
+Quite clearly at present, it is not and one only has to look at the environmental restrictions being imposed at national and EU level to justify this statement.
 Some politicians have rejected the concept of a single agency and I would challenge them to come up with a better system to resolve the issues as successive Governments have completely failed the communities impacted by these floods.